shostakovich/mugim/source/_posts/2013-06-22-manage-your-mac-apps-with-homebrew-cask.markdown

 end
 ```

-You just have to fill in the download url of the app, the apps name, the version, the sha1 checksum of the download and it's homepage.
+You just have to fill in the download URL of the app, the apps name, the version, the sha1 checksum of the download and it's homepage.

 ```
 class Soulver < Cask